-4. To remove the battery, support the battery connector by pressing down firmly on the positive side of the connector.
+5. To remove the battery, press down firmly on the positive side of the connector and lift the battery out of the securing tabs at the negative side of the connector.

-Figure 43.
+Figure 40.
 Replacing the System Battery

-- 1. positive side of battery - 2. securing tab - 5.
-Lift the battery out of the securing tabs at the negative side of the connector. - 6.
-To install a new system battery, support the battery connector by pressing down firmly on the positive side of the connector. - 7.
-Hold the battery with the "+" facing up and slide it under the securing tabs at the positive side of the connector. - 8.
-Press the battery straight down into the connector until it snaps into place. - 9.
+- 1. positive side of battery connector - 2. system battery - 3. negative side of battery connector - 6.
+To install a new system battery, hold the battery with the "+" facing up and slide it under the securing tabs at the positive side of the connector. - 7.
+Press the battery straight down into the connector until it snaps into place. - 8.
+Align the back of the system battery cover with the notch on the network daughter card cooling shroud and push the system battery cover down into the notches till it snaps into place. - 9.
 Close the system. - 10.
 Reconnect the system to the electrical outlet and turn the system on, including any attached peripherals - 11.
-Enter the System Setup to confirm that the battery is operating properly. - 12.
-Enter the correct time and date in the System Setup Time and Date fields. - 13.
-Exit the System Setup.
+Enter System Setup to confirm that the battery is operating properly. - 12.
+Enter the correct time and date in the System Setup's Time and Date fields. - 13.
+Exit System Setup.